cssconf/2018.cssconf.eu/contents/copy/scholarships/guide.md

 **Sunday, May 7: JSConf EU Closing Party**

 We’ll close the long conference weekend with a final party! _More details coming soon!_

-**Monday, May 8: relax.js Brunch, 10.30am-2pm, Datscha Xberg**

-Join the JSConf crowd for a relaxed brunch, at authentic Russian-style [Datscha Café in Kreuzberg, Graefestraße 83, 10967 Berlin](http://datscha.de/kreuzberg/).
-Expect all kinds of delicious choices for all tastes, served in a cozy atmosphere.

 ## Travel tips